-2.01 No implications, other than those detailed in this report.
+2.01 No implications, other than those detailed in this report

-3.00 CONSULTATIONS REQUIRED / CARRIED OUT 3.01 With Cabinet Member.
-3.02 With Fleet Contract Partner at regular contractual meetings.
-3.03 Environment Overview and Scrutiny reviewed the progress of the contract at their meeting in January 2019.
+3.00 CONSULTATIONS REQUIRED / CARRIED OUT

+3.01 With Cabinet Member.

+3.02 With Fleet Contract Partner at regular contractual meetings

+3.03 With Environment Overview and Scrutiny

 4.00 RISK MANAGEMENT 4.01 As part of the management of the contract, internal Audit where invited to review the contract management and the service delivery in June 2018.